 Rackspace expands ANZ footprint with data centre offerings

-In order to serve the growing demand from customers in Australia and New Zealand, Rackspace is opening a new data centre in May and expanding its existing data hall in Sydney this September.
+In order to serve the growing demand from customers in Australia and New Zealand, Rackspace is opening a new data center in May and expanding its existing data hall in Sydney this September.

-In a statement, Rackspace said continued growth in the ANZ market has triggered an expansion in the current capacity and scope of services offered by its existing data centre investment.
+In a statement, Rackspace said continued growth in the ANZ market has triggered an expansion in the current capacity and scope of services offered by its existing data center investment.

 Based at a separate Sydney colocation facility, the new Rackspace offering will deliver onshore options for redundancy, backup and reduced latency for Australian and New Zealand based customers.